memozgun/blog/README.md

 This project was bootstrapped with Create React App.

 ---

-To deploy create a .env file in the home directory of the project with following attributes:
+To deploy it yourself, create a .env file in the home directory of the project with following attributes:

 ```
 REACT_APP_FIREBASE_API_KEY=XXXXX